LemonHike/Deep-Learning-Based-Classification-of-Leukemic-B-Lymphoblast-Cells/README.md

 # Thesis
-This repository contains the notebooked used to classify Leukemic B-Lymphoblasts from B-Lympoid Precursor cells
+This repository contains the notebooked used to classify Leukemic B-Lymphoblasts from B-Lympoid Precursor cells.

 The repository contains three different notebooks:
 1) Cropping Notebook